Team Unbothered & The Great Pumpkin Spice Debate

 It’s no different on Team Unbothered, which really shouldn’t be a surprise at this point.
 (Y’all know we’re full of hot takes on this side.)
 A casual team meeting turned into The Great Debaters when someone innocently brought up their confusion about the hype around pumpkin spice, with both sides of the argument very enthusiastically trying to defend their respective stances.
 Like all good conversations, the heated discourse made way for some good content.
 Choose your side wisely — this is The Great Pumpkin Spice Debate.

-Alexis Jackson (Deputy Director, Social): I grew up in a community in Tennessee that was very, very, very white, so naturally, pumpkin spice is something that I gravitate to.
+Alexis Jackson (Deputy Director, Social): I grew up in a community that was very, very, very white, so naturally, pumpkin spice is something that I gravitate to.
 I take it very seriously, too.
 The first day anything pumpkin spice comes out, I have to get mine.
-I just really like the pumpkin spice flavor!
+I just really like the pumpkin spice flavour!

 Christa Eduafo (Social Content Strategist): Oh, same.
 I might actually even be worse than you, Alexis — I'm a pumpkin spice purist.
 There's a specific time of year you should have pumpkin spice.
 Starbucks isn’t slick, either; they’ve been perverting the pumpkin spice timeline for quite some time, introducing it earlier and earlier.
 Personally, I'm waiting till the leaves have changed and there's an obvious chill in the air.
 That's when I'm going to get my pumpkin spice latte, light my pumpkin spice candle, make my pumpkin spice cookies homemade from scratch with the musical stylings of Taylor Swift playing softly in the background.
 I might even watch a Halloween movie.